Landaman/softeng-framework-mqp/readme.md

 - `.dockerignore` which defines files that the `Dockerfile` should ignore
 - `docker-compose.dev.yaml` which provides instructions to Docker to run the images (and a PostgreSQL database) in a re-usable way, and a way that enables your code edits to move to the VM in real-time
-- `docker-compose.prod.yaml` which provides instructions to Docker to run the images (and a PostgreSQL database) in a re-usable way that saves the production database and creates the smallest possible images
+- `docker-compose.prod.yaml` which provides instructions to Docker to run the images in a re-usable way that creates the smallest possible images
+- `docker-compose.test.yaml` which provides instructions to Docker to run images (and a PostgreSQL database) for testing

-It is recommended that the Yarn `dev`, `prod` and their associated `dev:stop` and `prod:stop` configurations be used to start the containers, or the WebStorm run configurations `Start Prod` and `Start Dev` be used to start the containers.
+It is recommended that the Yarn `dev`, `prod`, `test` and their associated `dev:stop`, `prod:stop`, and `test:stop` configurations be used to start the containers, or the WebStorm run configurations `Start Prod`, `Start Dev`, and `Start Tests` be used to start the containers.

 You should not modify or move any of the Docker files unless you are absolutely sure you know what you are doing.